WICG/fenced-frame/explainer/README.md

 *   Browser lets the server know via a new [`sec-fetch-dest`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Sec-Fetch-Dest) header value `fencedframe` to let it know that a request is from a fenced frame tree.
 *   The server needs to opt-in to be loaded in a fenced frame or in an iframe embedded in a fenced frame tree.
 Without an opt-in, the document cannot be loaded.
-For opt-in, we are planning to use the [supports-loading-mode](https://github.com/jeremyroman/alternate-loading-modes/blob/main/opt-in.md#declaration) header with a new value of `fenced-frame`.
+For opt-in, we use the [supports-loading-mode](https://github.com/jeremyroman/alternate-loading-modes/blob/main/opt-in.md#declaration) header with a new value of `fenced-frame`.

 ##### Benefits over nested browsing context